 POLI6031.
 Capstone projectThe capstone project enables students to integrate what they have learned from the MIPA Programme and demonstrate their ability to analyze critical issues in international relations and public affairs.
 Students will work in small groups and complete a research project.
-A topic is selected in consultation with relevant teaching staff of the Department by 1 December of the final academic year of study.
+A topic is selected in consultation with relevant teaching staff in September and the title of the capstone project is submitted for approval by 1 December of the final academic year of study.
 The project is then researched and written and submitted for examination by 31 May of the final academic year of study.

 (II) Core courses:

 POLI6005.
 International organizationsThis course provides a general survey of the development of international organizations.
 It begins with the philosophical and theoretical foundations of international organizations and then examines a broad range of international organizations and the issues which these international organizations are designed to deal with such as collective security, peaceful settlement of disputes, and promoting international justice, social and economic development.
 Special emphasis is given to exploring the roles and functions of the United Nations, and its affiliated organizations.
 Attention will also be given to regional organizations such as North Atlantic Treaty Organization (NATO), and European Union (EU).